Before you instruct any lawyer, there must be a very clear agreement as to:

 - If neither of these applies, according to the fair and reasonable value of the legal services provided, as assessed by the Supreme Court.

-In relation to workers compensation matters, there is a Costs Determination but unfortunately, it only applies to;
+In relation to workers compensation matters, there is a Costs Determination but it only applies to;

-- disputes which are determined using WorkCover conciliation and arbitration service;
+- disputes which are determined using WorkCover’s conciliation and arbitration service;

 - settlements concluded by means of a statutory Memorandum of Agreement to be registered at WorkCover.

-Most workers compensation claims involve a range or other legal services including;
+Most workers compensation claims involve a range of other legal services including;

-• Corresponding with the employer and its employers indemnity insurer concerning the claim, reviewing the medical evidence and obtaining whatever further medical evidence is required, correspondence with the rehabilitation provider, Medicare, the persons private health insurer, Centrelink and all other correspondence as required.
+• Corresponding with the employer and its employers indemnity insurer concerning the claim, reviewing the medical evidence and obtaining whatever further medical evidence is required, correspondence with a rehabilitation provider, Medicare, the persons private health insurer, Centrelink and all other correspondence as required;

-• Advice on the statutory common law constraints on damages, impairment thresholds, time limits and elections procedures and if so instructed, the recovery of common law damages from the employer including representation in the District Court;
+• Advice on potential claims for common law damages (negligence), whole person impairment impairment thresholds, time limits and statutory election procedures and if so instructed, the recovery of common law damages from the employer (or some other party) including representation in the District Court;

-• Advice on any entitlement to income protection payments and/or a total and permanent impairment, advice on the policy wording and interpretation, assisting with completing the claim forms and correspondence with the insurer, trustee, medical attendant and rehabilitation consultant.
+• Advice on any entitlement to income protection and/or total and permanent disability benefits, advice on policy wording and interpretation, assisting with completing the claim forms and correspondence with the insurer, trustee, medical attendant and rehabilitation consultant.

 These services are not covered by WorkCover’s Costs Determination and are not usually recoverable from the employer as part of any settlement.
 It is therefore important that your costs liability is clearly understood before any work is commenced.

-Otherwise, Lansell Legal’s basis of charging is usually pursuant to the relevant costs determination or scale applying to the work undertaken on instructions from the client.
+Otherwise, the basis on which we charge for the services we provide is usually determined by the relevant costs determination or scale applying to the work we are instructed to carry out.
 The relevant scale and other important on costs, can be accessed here.
-Lawyers fees can be negotiated depending on the nature of the work and other matters but persons in need of legal services should understand that for example, the scale rates for litigated matters range from as much as $484 per hour for District and Supreme court matters to $407 per hour for workers compensation/WorkCover matters.
+Lawyers fees can be negotiated depending on the nature of the work and other matters but persons in need of legal services should understand that for example, the scale rates for litigated matters range from as much as $495 per hour for District and Supreme court matters to $418 per hour for workers compensation/WorkCover matters.
 It is important that to avoid disappointment, clients should understand their potential costs liability before any work of substance is undertaken.

 Section 260 of the Legal Profession Act, requires a lawyer to disclose the following important information to a client in writing, as soon as practicable after the lawyer is retained by the person.